Dr Michael Schofield

 As well as my various lens-based activities I am also a critically acclaimed musician.
 I publish and exhibit work under several different aliases including Michael C Coldwell and CC.

-- Admissions Tutor for BA Film, Photography and Media
+- Programme leader for BA Film, Photography and Media

 My current research concerns the changing ontology of media, including the appropriation of obsolete communication technologies in digital cultures including rephotography, sampling and ‘hauntology’.
 Through this lens I study the shifting nature of still and moving image, philosophies of time and media archaeology as a creative process.